UtkarshMish/Structarizer/README.md

 ## Requirements

 1. Node.js > 15.0
-2. Internet connection to download pacskages.
+2. Internet connection to download packages.

 ### pre-requisites

 1. input folder with the tutorial videos, having same name as in tutorial structure on the website.
+2. storage space, to store tutorial.

 ## Steps